seanap/Plex-Audiobook-Guide/README.md

 ----
 <!-- blank line -->
 ### Notes:
 Once you have mp3tag, Audiobook metadata agent and Plex configured the work flow becomes pretty quick and painless, especially when using keyboard shortcuts.

-I set up three different actions to use depending on the number of tracks of the book;
-* For a single track, use the 1 m4b Action.
-I removed the `-pt$num(%track%,2)` from the end of the filename Format Value.
-* For 2-99 tracks, use the 01 Action.
-It will append `-pt01` to the end of the filename.
-* For 100-999 tracks, use the 001 Action.
-It will append `-pt001` to the end of the track.
-Created by duplicating the 01 Action and editing the Format Value string to `-pt$num(%track%,3)`.

 Following this guide will also give you everything you need for a properly organized Booksonic server.
 While Plex doesn't really care about your folder structure beyond `/Audiobook/Author/Book/book.mp3`, Booksonic exclusively uses folder structure for it's organization and it also looks for `cover.jpg`/`desc.txt`/`reader.txt` files (automatically created with the Action script) for additional metadata.

 If you have an iOS device use the [Prologue app](https://prologue-app.com/), it is *miles* better than the Plex for iOS app.

 For Android devices, I recently started using the updated PlexAmp Android app and it handles Audiobooks much better.
 It's still not at the same level as Prologue, or a dedicated player like Smart.
 Pros: It lets you filter/browse by Genre, Narrator, Year, it remembers where you left off very well, it supports Car Play and Android Auto.
 Cons: Suffers from the 90% marked as Played bug in plex, no sleep timer, requires PlexPass.